ruiqima/ScopeInvestment/README.md

 __TL;NR__

-- See the table below for how `LaunchedEffect`, `rememberCoroutineScope()`, `viewModelScope` behave differently for job cancellation.
+-
 |     | phone rotation | navigating to another screen |
 | -------- | ------- | ------- |
 | `LaunchedEffect` | cancelled | cancelled  |
 | `rememberCoroutineScope()` | cancelled | cancelled |
 | `viewModelScope` | Job keeps running until finished | Job keeps running until finished |

 - `LaunchedEffect` and `rememberCoroutineScope()` are attached to the composable lifecycle.
+The jobs will be cancelled if the composable leaves its composition.
 - `viewModelScope` is attached to the ViewModel lifecycle.
+The jobs will be cancelled if the viewModel is cleared.

 ## Composable Lifecycle